 - the thermostat notifies you that the battery is low and it needs to turn off

 - the thermostat’s animated features are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is dark and unresponsive (you may also see a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is turned on but you can’t control it or it’s performing slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

-After roughly 10 minutes of charging, disconnect the Nest Thermostat from the USB charger.
-If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the system.
-Once it has completely restarted, plug it back in to fully charge.
-After another hour of charging, disconnect the Nest Thermostat and reattach it to its base.
+After about 10 minutes of charging, disconnect the Nest Thermostat from the USB cord.
+If the thermostat has turned on while plugged in, shut it down and then turn it back on again, manually restarting the thermostat.
+Once it has fully restarted, plug it back in to fully charge.
+After another hour of charging, disconnect the Nest Thermostat and reconnect it to its base.